KingSora/OverlayScrollbars/README.md

     // Updates the instance.
     update(force?: boolean): boolean;

-    // Gets the instances state.
+    // Gets the instance's state.
     state(): State;

-    // Gets the instances elements.
+    // Gets the instance's elements.
     elements(): Elements;

     // Destroys the instance and removes all added elements.